-The people who answer this question with an unqualified yes in the UK are usually chubby anarcho-syndicalists who haven’t ever punched anyone.
+The people who answer this question with an unqualified yes in the UK are usually anarcho-syndicalists who haven’t ever punched anyone at all.
 But the American equivalent has been throwing punches.
 When it comes to Richard Spencer, they have my sympathies – I did enjoy watching that punch on repeat.
 However, the question of whether you should punch a Nazi isn’t simply about whether you should punch a man who half the time self-identifies as a Nazi and who all the time self-identifies as a white supremacist.
-Usually, accusations of Nazism are much more dubious than that.
+Accusations of Nazism can be much more dubious than that.

 There are two questions which must be answered before the brawl can begin.

 Firstly, are they a real Nazi?

 The operative word in this is not ‘Nazi’.
 The operative word is ‘real’.
 Even Richard Spencer, although he might secretly wish to claim the title, is not a real Nazi.
 He is, currently, only a Nazi in-waiting.
 Charlottesville was horrific, and it was not merely an issue of free speech, but it was nevertheless squashed by the state department (despite America’s proto-fascist president), and it produced no more casualties than a bad car crash.
 Yet one death is one more death than should be tolerated, so what should we do about them?

 What we should not do is start the lederhosen rumour-mill.
 Overreacting like this churns media attention, builds fear, and ends with vigilante justice which perpetuates nothing but misjustice… and eventually you are landed with more problems than you started with… with ANTIFA.
 Before you know it, real Nazis have deniability, because you’ve accused everyone else of being a Nazi too.

 Because if it does, then ANTIFA might be worth it despite all the problems they create.